UtrechtUniversity/google-semantic-location-history/README.md

 ## Getting Started

+### Prerequisites
+This project makes use of Python 3.9.2 and [Poetry](https://python-poetry.org/) for managing dependencies.

 ### Installation
-This project makes use of [Poetry](https://python-poetry.org/) for managing dependencies.
-You can simply install the dependencies with:
+You can simply install the dependencies with

-`poetry install`
+`poetry install` in the projects root folder.

-### Run tests
+### Testing
-The current version has been tested with Python 3.9.5.
 To run the unit tests:

 `poetry run pytest`